📢 Join WhatsApp Channel सबसे पहले अपडेट्स पाने के लिए 🚀 Join Telegram Channel डेली जॉब अपडेट्स यहाँ

 UPSC Civil Services Previous Year Cut Off Download PDF (2023, 2022, 2021)

-Understanding the previous years' cut-off marks for the UPSC Civil Services Examination is a crucial step in formulating a realistic preparation strategy.
-These marks represent the minimum score a candidate needed to secure in a particular year to advance to the next stage of the exam or to be included in the final merit list.
-Analyzing these trends helps aspirants in India set achievable targets for the Prelims, Mains, and Final stages of their journey to become an IAS, IPS, or IFS officer.
+Understanding the previous years’ cut-off marks for the UPSC Civil Services Examination (CSE) is an essential part of building a realistic and data-driven preparation strategy.
+Cut-off marks represent the minimum score required by a candidate to qualify for a particular stage of the examination—Preliminary, Main, or the Final merit list.
+A careful analysis of these cut-offs helps aspirants in India set practical score targets and evaluate their performance objectively while preparing for services such as IAS, IPS, and IFS.

 UPSC CSE 2023 Cut Off Marks (Final)

-The following are the official cut-off marks for the Civil Services Examination 2023.
-The Prelims cut-off is based on marks in GS Paper-I only, as GS Paper-II (CSAT) is qualifying with 33% marks.
+The following table presents the officially released cut-off marks for the Civil Services Examination 2023.
+It is important to note that the Preliminary cut-off is calculated based only on the marks obtained in General Studies Paper-I. General Studies Paper-II (CSAT) is qualifying in nature, with a minimum requirement of 33 percent.

 Category Prelims (Out of 200) Mains (Out of 1750) Final (Out of 2025)